Tips for a more secure home

 Door, Windows, Locks

-Although it seems obvious to say check your locks often, especially at night and when you are not at home, many burglaries are no-force entries which means the burglars entered through an unlocked door or window.
-Windows or doors to decks which are on the second floor also need to be locked.
-Criminals can gain access by climbing trees and/or shrubs.
+Checking your locks is often overlooked, especially at night and when you are not at home.
+Many burglaries are no-force entries which means the burglars entered through an unlocked door or window.
+It is recommended windows, or doors-to-decks which are on the second floor also need to be locked.
+Intruders can gain access by climbing trees and/or shrubs.
 Be sure to keep trees and shrubbery trimmed to limit access to upper levels or to provide hiding places.

 Utilizing a wood dowel is an inexpensive and convenient way to secure a sliding glass door.
 If a door or window is in an out-of-the-way place that is easily accessible, consider securing it with bars or an outer security door.